mushkevych/launch.py/README.md

 launch.py is almost a framework... tiny, convenient and very useful it features:
+* daemonizer - all you need to run your code as a daemon is the full path of the starter method/function (such as workers.example_script_worker.main)
 * django-style configuration management tool - settings.py
 * single interface to install, run, test and analyze the project codebase
 * "ironclad" support of virtual environment